 #4 Cash vs. accrual accounting

-Since my MBA is in Finance, this one personally rubs me the wrong way but may not be important to everyone.
+Since my MBA is in Finance, this one personally rubs me the wrong way.

 Cash accounting is when you count money at the time it comes in or leaves your bank account.